mdx-editor/gurx/README.md

 const myCell$ = Cell(
   // initial value
   0,
-  // distinct flag
-  true,
   // the r is the realm instance that starts the cell (r) => {
     r.sub(myCell$, (value) => {
       console.log('myCell$ changed to', value)
     })
   }
+  // distinct flag, true by default true
 )

 // Since signals have no initial value, you need to specify the type of data that will flow through them const mySignal$ = Signal<number>(
-  // distinct flag
-  true,
   // the r is the realm instance that starts the cell (r) => {
     r.sub(mySignal$, (value) => {